dlindridge/UsefulPowershell/README.md

 Microsoft AD password requirements.
 Generates an output CSV with the passwords assigned to each user.

+### Rememberall.ps1 ### (Command Line)
+Do you have regular tasks for PCI-DSS or SOC2 compliance that you need to do?
+This script will send reminder emails to your designated destination (such as your Security or IT teams) to remind them that it is time to send a particular email to perform a task.
+The tasks that you will be reminded of are specifically built with the intention of complying with PCI-DSS and/or SOC2 certifications.

 ### RenameFiles.ps1 ### (Command Line)
 Find files in a root directory (Recursivly) and rename or copy them to the same relative directory.